 - SB 176 introduced February 3rd, 2017 – Allows the Governor to declare a “public safety zone” if “an event” looks like it “may consume significant public resources, poses a threat to public or private property, and poses a threat to the health and welfare of the public.”
 It would then be a Class 1 misdemeanor to trespass into that zone.
 Obstructing highways would also be a Class 1 misdemeanor.
 If passed, this law would expire in 2020.
 (Signed into law)

-- HB 668 and SB 944 (text of the bill) introduced February 9th, 2017 – Provides civil immunity for the driver of an automobile who injures a protester who is blocking traffic in a public right-of-way if the driver was exercising due care. (both versions are now in committee)
+- HB 668 and SB 944 (text of the bill) introduced February 9th, 2017 – Provides civil immunity for the driver of an automobile who injures a protester who is blocking traffic in a public right-of-way if the driver was exercising due care.
+(The senate version is in committee, the House version failed in committee)

 - SB 1055 introduced January 11th, 2017 – Makes it a Class 1 misdemeanor to remain at the scene of a “riot or unlawful assembly” after being told to disperse. (defeated by the Senate)